-These homemade ice cream bars will evoke childhood memories of Dove or Haagen Dazs or Blue Bunny bars.
+These homemade ice cream bars will evoke childhood memories of your favorite ice cream bars, whether Dove or Haagen Dazs or Blue Bunny.
 But these are better.
 And so easy.
-Here's how to make them with store-bought ice cream.
+Here’s how to make them with store-bought ice cream.

 Ice cream bars mean different things to different people.
 To some, ice cream bars mean Dove bars with creamy vanilla ice cream cloaked in either dark or milk chocolate.
 To others it means the Schwan’s truck.
 To those of us from the midwest it means Blue Bunny.
 What we’re trying to say is ice cream bars are a very, very personal thing.
 Which is exactly why we love this easy homemade ice cream bars recipe, which essentially allows us to make whatever combination of ice cream, chocolate, and coating we fancy.
 So go on.
 Recreate the ice cream bar of your childhood.
 Create the ice cream bars of your dreams.
 Or do both.
 And then kindly let us know in a comment below which creative collision of ice cream, chocolate, and coatings you concocted.
 (If you do so as you’re sitting at the computer with a melting homemade ice cream bar in hand, beware it dribbling down your arm and dripping from your elbow onto your keyboard.)–Renee Schettler Rossi

 - Quick Glance